AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### PHPUnit

-PHPUnit (as a command-line tool) 9.0.0
+PHPUnit v9 (as a command-line tool).

 ### PHP extensions